Scott R. Fradin

 - Chicago Bar Association, Past Chair of the Construction Law and Mechanics Lien Subcommittee

-- Society of Illinois Construction Attorneys, President (elected as a member in 2006 and first elected as an officer in 2013)
+- Society of Illinois Construction Attorneys, Past President (elected as a member in 2006 and first elected as an officer in 2013)

 A sports enthusiast who is committed to working with young people, Scott has coached numerous youth sports teams.
 He also serves on the legal committee for Mercy Housing Lakefront, one of the nation’s largest affordable housing organizations.
 He has also served as general counsel for the National Demolition Association, a not-for-profit organization that represents more than 800 U.S. and Canadian companies the demolition industry.